 On February 12, 2013, the Company completed the acquisition of Astral.
-Astral's stock options and warrants continue to exist after the closing of the transaction but are now exercisable into common shares of the Company at prices that were adjusted in accordance with the exchange ratio used for the transaction.
-If all Astral options and warrants outstanding on the closing date were exercised, a total of 615,521 common shares of the Company would have been issued.
+Astral's stock options and warrants continued to exist after the closing of the transaction but were exercisable into common shares of the Company at prices that were adjusted in accordance with the exchange ratio used for the transaction.
+All of Astral's options expired unexercised during the six months ended October 31, 2013.